johngruen/testpilot/docs/faq.md

 # FAQ

+## What is this thing?

+blah blah blah

 ## Why does Test Pilot require JavaScript?

 - We use JavaScript to render the user interface of Test Pilot.